William12556/pi-netconfig/ai/instructions.md

 - Give a summary of your understanding of the scope of new designs before creating them.
 - Explain all proposed document and source code changes in a comprehensive, structured and detailed manner.
 - Create a summary list of changes after making changes to all documents and source code.
+- 'Claude Code' is not started with the command 'claude-code', it is satrted with 'claude'
 - Do not create artefacts for source code unless requested.
 - Insure all code is thread safe.
 - Insure all code includes robust crash and debug logging with trace back.